Deckweiss/Nextcloud-Oneshot-Sync/README.md

 4. run it through a terminal

 # Notes
-If you want to run it via cron, you probably want to replace all `$HOME` with the path to your home
+If you want to run it via cron, you probably want to replace all `$HOME` with the path to your home.

-In case of issues run with `-d` and share the output
+In case of issues run with `-d` and share the output.

 # TODOs
 - [ ] Add support for `ignoreHiddenFiles` config